shriram98/meCart/README.md

-# meCart
+﻿# meCart
-A website that lets students sell and buy goods .
+A website that lets students sell and buy goods for all your thrifty needs

 Commands to work with your project :

 Inside that directory, you can run several commands:

-  npm start
+  npm--start
-    Starts the development server.

-  npm run build
+Starts the development server-- npm run build

 Bundles the app into static files for production.

 npm test
-    Starts the test runner.
+ --Starts the test runner.

 npm run eject
-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+--Removes this tool and copies build dependencies, configuration files
+    and scripts into the app directory.
 If you do this, you can’t go back!

 We suggest that you begin by typing:

   cd mecart
+  npm
-  npm start
+start

 Happy hacking!